mozilla/mozmoderator/README.md

 Use [npm](https://www.npmjs.com/) to install the necessary tools.
 If you use [docker](https://docker.com/) for development this step is not necessary.

-    npm -g install bower gulp-cli
+    npm -g install yarn gulp-cli

-Use [bower](https://bower.io/) to download all Frontend libraries.
+Use [yarn](https://yarnpkg.com/) to download all required packages and frontend libraries.

-    bower install

-Install all required packages.

-    npm install
+    yarn

-Finally use [gulp](http://gulpjs.com/) to check in all main static files and run the tests.
+Use [gulp](http://gulpjs.com/) to check in all used assets and run the tests.

     gulp

+Or run just the tests.

+    gulp test